vinamrata-git/Tic-Tac-Toe-using-python-/README.md

 # Tic-Tac-Toe-
-First Week project at Ironhack
+First Week project at Ironhack in a group of two classmates.